-- (a) Chaplains will be scheduled to be on-call for a period of seven consecutive days during each month, beginning on Monday and ending on the following Sunday. - (b) Generally, each chaplain will serve with Covina Police Department personnel a minimum of eight hours per month. - (c) Chaplains shall be permitted to ride with officers during any shift and observe Covina Police Department operations, provided the Watch Commander has been notified and has approved the activity. - (d) Chaplains shall not be evaluators of members of the Department. - (e) In responding to incidents, a chaplain shall never function as an officer. - (f) When responding to in-progress calls for service, chaplains may be required to standby in a secure area until the situation has been deemed safe. - (g) Chaplains shall serve only within the jurisdiction of the Covina Police Department unless otherwise authorized by the Chief of Police or the authorized designee.
+- (a) Police Chaplains will be scheduled to be on-call for a period of seven consecutive days during each month, beginning on Monday and ending on the following Sunday. - (b) Generally, each Police Chaplain will serve with Covina Police Department personnel a minimum of eight hours per month. - (c) Police Chaplains shall be permitted to ride with officers during any shift and observe Covina Police Department operations, provided the Watch Commander has been notified and has approved the activity. - (d) Police Chaplains shall not be evaluators of members of the Department. - (e) In responding to incidents, a Police Chaplain shall never function like an an officer. - (f) When responding to in-progress calls for service, a Police Chaplains may be required to stand-by in a secure area until the situation has been deemed safe.

-(h) Each chaplain shall have access to current department member rosters, addresses, telephone numbers, duty assignments and other information that may assist in his/ her duties.
+- (g) Police Chaplains shall serve only within the jurisdiction of the Covina Police Department unless otherwise authorized by the Chief of Police or the authorized designee. - (h) Each Police Chaplain shall have access to current department member rosters, addresses, telephone numbers, duty assignments and other information that may assist in his/her duties.
 Such information will be considered confidential and each chaplain will exercise appropriate security measures to prevent distribution of the data.